ReplicatAudio/gymidi/README.md

 "YRPXYZ SPACE PAD MIDI CONTROLLER"

-This is kind of an evolution of an a midi "XY Pad" but instead of being limited to a puny 2 dimensions you can not work in 3D, controlling up to 6 midi CC values (YPRXYZ) instead of the traditional 2.
+This is kind of an evolution of an a midi "XY Pad" but instead of being limited to a puny 2 dimensions you can now work in 3D, controlling up to 6 midi CC values (YPRXYZ) instead of the traditional 2.

 ## Components
 Teensy